openstack/python-novaclient/README.rst

-        image-meta          Set or Delete metadata on an image. image-show          Show details about the given image. keypair-add         Create a new key pair for use with instances keypair-delete      Delete keypair by its id
+        image-meta          Set or Delete metadata on an image. image-show          Show details about the given image. keypair-add         Create a new key pair for use with instances keypair-delete      Delete keypair by its name
         keypair-list        Print a list of keypairs for a user list                List active servers.
         live-migration      Migrates a running instance to a new machine.